epsilon537/boxlambda/docs/terms-and-abbreviations.md

 - **RV32IMCB**: Risc-V 32-bit Processor Variant with Multiplier/Divider, Compressed ISA, and Bit Manipulating Extensions.

-- **Scatter-Gather DMA**: DMA data transfers from one non-contiguous block of memory to another using a series of smaller contiguous block transfers.
+- **Scatter-Gather DMA**: DMA data transfers from one non-contiguous memory block to another using a series of smaller contiguous block transfers.

 - **Scan Line**: One line in the raster scanning pattern of the VGA display.

 - **SD**: Secure Digital, a proprietary non-volatile flash memory card format developed by the SD Association (SDA) for use in portable devices.

-- **SDL**: Simple DirectMedia Layer is a cross-platform development library designed to provide low-level access to audio, keyboard, mouse, joystick, and graphics.
+- **SDL**: Simple DirectMedia Layer is a cross-platform development library that provides low-level access to audio, keyboard, mouse, joystick, and graphics.

 - **SDRAM**: Synchronous dynamic random-access memory.
 A DRAM where the operation of its external pin interface is coordinated by an externally supplied clock signal.